 We depend on people like you to keep the past present in the future in San Francisco through your memberships, donations, and volunteer assistance in support of the city’s historic streetcars and cable cars.

 Here are a few of the many things we do.

 Transit Advocacy & Service Expansion

 Keeping the F-Market & Wharves historic streetcar line running with vintage streetcars — rather than buses — takes constant advocacy.

 Market Street Railway works closely with Muni staff at all levels, along with a wide range of leaders from city government, business, and neighborhood groups to push for both a high quality and quantity of F-line service to meet rider demand and to keep the vintage streetcars looking great.
 This includes effective advocacy for major service improvements on Market Street by making passenger boarding faster and easier, reducing the number of stops, and eliminating conflicts with private automobiles in the track lanes.

 Our advocacy played a decisive role in winning the opening of a second historic streetcar line, the E-Embarcadero, from Fisherman’s Wharf to the Giants ballpark and the Caltrain Peninsula train depot in Mission Bay.
 Suspended since the Covid pandemic started in 2020, we are working to get it restored, and ultimately expanded.

 We work to enhance cable car service in a number of ways as well.
-This includes spearheading the Powell Street historic livery program, which has restored ten Powell Street cable cars to the authentic paint schemes worn by Powell cable cars in decades past, dating all the way back to the opening of the line in 1888.
+This includes spearheading the Powell Street historic livery program, which has restored 12 Powell Street cable cars to the authentic paint schemes worn by Powell cable cars in decades past, dating all the way back to the opening of the line in 1888.
 We also marshal community support for reducing waiting times for cable cars and reducing conflicts with automobiles that slow cable car service and place excessive strain on both the cable car crews and the cables and cars themselves.